 Where to Stay

 As soon as you arrive the Insta-opportunities begin.
-The building is an old market building, where the traders would live in the now-hotel rooms when the markets weren’t running in the main lobby areas.
-You check in and walk up the stairs, and the rooms are based around the main foyer looking over the dining area, and it’s beautiful.
+The building is an old market building.
+The traders would live in the now-hotel rooms when the markets weren’t running in the main lobby areas.
+You check in and walk up the stairs, and the rooms are based around the main foyer looking over the dining area.
+It’s beautiful.

 As far as hotels go, this one gives you all you need for a short holiday in the city.
 It has free wifi, offers breakfast with your stay, and is within walking distance from pretty much everything within the city.